Belgium one cycling nation – Kassein or Pavé? / Belgien ist eine Nation von Radfahrern – Kassein oder Pavé?

 When I was growing up playing ‘name a famous Belgian’ was code for Britain is best.
 For me it seemed such a shame to purposely think the lesser of others.

 Belgium is of course more than just a wee bit of land to pass through before you get somewhere important or nice.
-To cycling fans it’s a theatre of dreams and a large vault of cycle history.
+To cycling fans it’s a theatre of dreams and a large vault of history.

 The country sits between France and the Netherlands and is bordered by Luxembourg and Germany.
 It’s not big and although it has a central Government most of the time there isn’t and influence is drawn from the two main language areas: Walloons (French) to the south and Flemish (Dutch) in the north.

-Every country has a story to tell but for me Belgium is more of a saga and no, I have never watched ‘Games of Thrones’ or any Hobbit/Lord of the Rings movie or read a similar genre book for that matter (incl.
-Harry Potter) , although I have read Beowulf.
-Belgium has many striking mediaeval towns and this helps to illustrate that for a relatively small area and population, it has been a busy spot on the European map.
+Every country has a story to tell and Belgium with its many striking medieval towns and battle fields illustrates that for a relatively small area and population, it has been a busy spot on the European map.

-From an assortment of fiefdoms in the 800’s (9th century) controlled (ish) by the French Court, Hapsburgs or the Holy Roman Empire, the Low Countries became part of Burgundian Netherlands (14th/ 15th centuries) and then spilt after 80 years of fighting in 1648.
+From an assortment of fiefdoms in the 800’s (9th century) controlled (ish) by the French Court, The Hapsburgs and the Holy Roman Empire, the Low Countries became part of Burgundian Netherlands (14th/ 15th centuries) and then spilt after 80 years of fighting in 1648.
 The Federated Netherlands and the Southern Netherlands set a recipe for further conflicts right through until the warfare sparked by the French Revolution when the French annexed the Low Countries.
 After the Battle of Waterloo in 1815 and the defeat of Napoleon Bonaparte, the area was reformed as the Netherlands.
 In 1830 a revolution saw the creation of a constitutional monarchy in 1831 and the template for modern Belgium was formed.